postera-ai/COVID_moonshot_submissions/README.md

 # COVID Moonshot Data

 This repo contains all of the data submitted to the [COVID Moonshot](https://covid.postera.ai/covid) project.
 The data has been split into many different folders and files, in order to ease the triaging of the large number of compounds for synthesis.

-Each folder contains its own README field.
-Please read these files if you are contributing data to this project.
+Each folder will contain its own README file.
+PLEASE READ THESE if you wish to contribute data to the project.
+NO ONE should be spending time standardizing multiple fields (SMILES/smiles/Smiles/smile_string).
+Please follow *the exact speifications* for all future files, or else a program will reject them.
+All future files must also include a SMILES field.

 There exists one "master file" containing most of the non-experimental information: [covid_submissions_all_info.csv](https://github.com/mc-robinson/COVID_moonshot_submissions/blob/master/covid_submissions_all_info.csv) This file is described in much greater detail at the end of this README.